FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/ambient-occlusion.md

 Ambient Occlusion is a technique to approximate how much light gets onto the surface based on its occlusion by the environment.

-In PlayCanvas, ambient lighting is multiplied by the AO map, both diffuse and specular.
+In OasisW, ambient lighting is multiplied by the AO map, both diffuse and specular.

 ![Ambient Occlusion comparison: without/with](/img/user-manual/graphics/lighting/lightmapping/model-ao-comparison.jpg)
 *Left: without AO; Right: with Global AO*